Kiwis to welcome in first day of winter with 'feels like' temperatures below zero

 Hamilton will have a high of 13 with showers and the chance of thunderstorms.

-The NZTA has also put out a warning for rain and strong winds to affect road conditions over the weekend, particularly in the Waikato and bay of Plenty regions.
+The NZ Transport Agency has also put out a warning for rain and strong winds to affect road conditions over the weekend, particularly in the Waikato and bay of Plenty regions.

-Bay of Plenty Systems Manager Rob Campbell urged caution from motorists with very "changeable weather and rain warnings" expected, including high winds on the Kaimai ranges.
+Bay of Plenty systems manager Rob Campbell urged caution from motorists with very "changeable weather and rain warnings" expected, including high winds on the Kaimai ranges.

 "We also ask motorists to drive to the conditions, there may be surface flooding on the roads, or as the temperature drops the roads may become slippery," Campbell said.